 To review test results through the My Grades Area:

 - Look for the Test for which you want to review the results.
-Click on the grade/score you’ve received for that test to go to the View Attempt Page.
+Click on the title of the test to access the View Attempt Page.

 - Click the grade in the Calculated Grade column to view your exam attempt.